andreuSancho/Behavioral-clonning/README.md

 The interesting part happens in the test track: the car controller has never seen a single image of this track; the result is a generalization on the act of driving from the training track to this test track (click to play).

 [![Test track](https://img.youtube.com/vi/ujcVfq2qlzI/0.jpg)](https://youtu.be/ujcVfq2qlzI)

+## A comment on the code
+The code is distributed in four files: (1) the data preprocessing, (2) the data refinement, (3) the data augmentation, and (4) the model fitting.
+In order to execute the code for obtaining the same results one needs to follow this exact order.
+It was designed this way to analyze the outputs of the distinct stages of the project individually (this is especially critical with the data refinement stage).
+Some users rely on the Keras image generator, but was easy to debug and understand what was going on with this "staged" approach.

 ## Discussion
 An end-to-end solution for autonomous driving has been developed and tested under a simulator.
 Being a complex task, the key insight lies in obtaining a good data set.
 This data set has to be large enough and contain as many distinct steering angles as possible for the model to generalize well.
 It is not an exaggeration to say that roughly 98% of the project is in the generation of the training set.
 The extreme skewness of the driving recordings has a huge impact on the model performance, no matter how complex the model is.
 Therefore, the principles of exploratory data analysis (in short: plot everything and focus on how data is distributed) were key to achieve good results.